bennyhuo/KotlinBlogTranslation/original/Working with Kotlin in Android Studio.md

 ## Configuring Gradle

 We need to set up some dependencies and source folders in the Gradle configuration.
-Open the <em>build.gradle</em> file and copy the following
+Open the *build.gradle* file and copy the following

 {% raw %}
 <p></p>